Help a family with disabilities to maintain a 5 acre homestead in Savannah, GA and improve a tiny farm on a bridgeless Island.

 Anytime two strangers interact, there is an opportunity for cultural exchange.
 Here in Savannah we provide history and culture of the English and Spanish settlement of SE coastal USA, and Georgia's pirate past.
 We also offer hands on experience in the US efforts to develop sustainable agriculture and living.
 We will tell you stories of our travels and lives and hope you will do the same.
 My husband is diagnosed with Aspergers Syndrome and has a progressive neurological disorder and hearing loss, so we do things quite differently here.
 I am happy to answer questions about how different and difficult it is to live in this way.

 Summer is a busy time here.
 Last summer I gardened for several hours in the morning until the heat drove me indoors, where I washed, sorted, and bagged, or hung to dry all the food I harvested, This year I filled both my freezers and then learned to can.
-When I did not have time for that, I took my excess to two charities that provide food for addicts in recovery, and who provide fresh foods in food desert neighborhoods.
+When I did not have time for that, I took my excess to two charities that provide food for addicts in recovery or unwed mothers to be, and who provide fresh foods in food desert neighborhoods.
 Over the winter I sat by our kitchen fire place with the herbs I hung during harvest and stripped the branches in order to package and shelf the leaves.
 We are also eating our way through the freezers of food and the pantry full of jars I filled.
 It is so satisfying a way to live.
+On our three days off each week, I will be doing this sort of work at my Savannah homestead.

 English and Japanese